 If you have an Xbox 360 Slim and you want to use it with one of our surround sound headsets (or a DSS2), which use a digital optical (S/PDIF, TOSlink) connection, you will not need any additional cables or accessories to connect the headset to your console.
 This will be true even if you connect your Xbox 360 Slim to your TV through HDMI.
 The Xbox 360 Slim has the necessary digital optical output (labeled "S/PDIF") built right into its back panel.

-However, if you have an older Xbox 360 model (a grey or white one, one of the COD MW2 editions, or any Xbox 360 purchased before May 2010), there will not be a digital optical output built directly into your Xbox 360 that you will need in order to connect your surround sound headset.
+However, if you have an older Xbox 360 model (a grey or white one; one of the COD MW2 editions; any Xbox 360 purchased before May of 2010), your console will not have that built-in digital optical output that is needed to connect a surround sound headset to the console itself.
 If you have a newer Xbox 360 E model, click here.

 First, check to see if your TV has an digital optical output as shown above, often labeled 'S/PDIF'.
 If your TV has a digital optical output, you can plug the optical cable directly into this jack for game audio.
 Note: Check your TV manual to see if it supports Dolby Digital.